BruntonUWBio/structured-random-features/README.md

 5. The notebooks should work.

-6. Before you install new package, git commit.
-Then, run to make sure it doesn’t break dependencies.
-If everything is well, add it to the requirements.txt file.

-Remark: Always working in the newly created conda environment.
+Remark: Always work in the newly created conda environment.
 Pls read the cookiecutter docs for best practices.